 Gadolinium Deposition Disease (GDD) is caused when gadolinium deposits build up in certain parts of the body.
 The most common places for gadolinium deposits to form are the bones, liver, and the brain.
 Unlike NSF, which occurs only in patients with kidney problems, GDD has been observed in people with normal renal function.
-GDD symptoms can occur in as soon as a few hours or da ys.
-Because gadolinium deposition disease (sometimes called gadolinium retention) has been recognized fairly recently, no standard treatment exists yet, though anti-inflammatory drugs may help with some of the symptoms.
+GDD symptoms can occur in as soon as a few hours or days.
+Because gadolinium deposition disease (sometimes called gadolinium retention or gadolinium storage condition) has been recognized fairly recently, no standard treatment exists yet, though anti-inflammatory drugs may help with some of the symptoms.

 Gadolinium Side Effects